 What’s in it

 Aside from roasted venison, protein sources include smoked salmon, chicken meal, ocean fish meal, pea protein, potato protein.
-The Rocky Mountain Feline Recipe also contains peas, sweet potatoes, chicken fat, dried chicory root, tomatoes, yucca schidigera extract, blueberries, and raspberries, which provide vitamins and minerals to your kitty’s diet.
+This recipe also contains peas, sweet potatoes, chicken fat, dried chicory root, tomatoes, yucca schidigera extract, blueberries and raspberries, which provide vitamins and minerals to your kitty’s diet.

 To top things off, it also has probiotics that aid in keeping your pet’s digestive tract running smoothly and healthy.
 Amino acids, like taurine, are also present which keeps eyes and heart, healthy.